Laurens County License Hearing Guide

 Hardship/Restricted License in Georgia

-• What You Can Drive For: A limited driving permit typically allows you to drive for:
+• What You Can Drive For: A restricted license typically allows you to drive only for specific purposes, such as commuting to and from work, attending school, or seeking medical treatment.

 Getting Your License Back